apache/spark/docs/sql-ref-ansi-compliance.md

   limitations under the License.
 ---

-Since Spark 3.0, Spark SQL introduces two experimental options to comply with the SQL standard: `spark.sql.ansi.enabled` and `spark.sql.storeAssignmentPolicy` (See a table below for details).
+In Spark SQL, there are two options to comply with the SQL standard: `spark.sql.ansi.enabled` and `spark.sql.storeAssignmentPolicy` (See a table below for details).

 When `spark.sql.ansi.enabled` is set to `true`, Spark SQL uses an ANSI compliant dialect instead of being Hive compliant.
 For example, Spark will throw an exception at runtime instead of returning null results if the inputs to a SQL operator/function are invalid.
 Some ANSI dialect features may be not from the ANSI SQL standard directly, but their behaviors align with ANSI SQL's style.